a-tal/fallingsky/README.md

 Installation
 ============

 First, figure out how to get pygame installed on your platform in whatever interpreter you can.
-Then clone this repo and install it like a normal python package:
+Then clone this repo or install it like a normal python package:

 ```bash
 pip install fallingsky
 ```

-Or, if you want to grab the source to hack on it as well:
+And if you want to grab the source to hack on it as well:

 ```bash
 $ git clone https://github.com/a-tal/fallingsky.git